 ADVOCACY AND OUTREACH

 An Initiative Health Policy Fellow will educate and champion the benefits of integration.

 We have created an Initiative Health Policy Fellowship in an effort to educate and champion the benefits of integration.
 The Fellow collaborates closely with the Pew Charitable Trust, Health Care for All, Community Catalyst and others to promote oral health issues and to better understand the evidence needed to support advocacy work.
 Our fellows, faculty and students publish a number of articles and op-eds, and have been quoted in newspapers and on the radio advocating for improved integration.

 Bringing together thought leaders and influencers from academia, health care and business who can advocate for integration and systems change.

 The 2016 Leadership Forum, themed “Putting Your Money Where Your Mouth is 2.0” featured speakers, panelists and discussion around the idea of connecting oral health to overall health to achieve better patient outcomes and lower costs.
 The forum looked at integration from all angles — its effect on health in the workplace, in a clinical setting and as a public policy issue.

-The next Leadership Forum will take place in the spring of 2018.
+The next Leadership Forum will take place in the fall of 2018.